greenonline/SSD1306_I2CPlus/README.md

 ### Example of 1-pixel scroll

-This example illustrates a scrolling technique, that would be significantly more difficult to implement using continuous scrolling.
-It uses this 128x64 bitmap of a crudely drawn landscape:
+The [LandscapeScroll](examples/LandscapeScroll/LandscapeScroll.ino) example illustrates a scrolling technique, that would be significantly more difficult to implement using continuous scrolling.
+No longer do you have to calculate the time that one pixel takes to be scrolled – when using continuous scroll – and then use that time for a timer based interrupt, in order to update the display.

+The sketch uses this 128x64 bitmap of a crudely drawn landscape:

 > [![128x64 Bitmap landscape][9]][9]